 There was an island on the ocean in a far-flung corner.
 It was located in a remote area.
-A few people from an advanced country set out on their ships looking for it.
-Even after an intensive search, the island could not be found.
+A few people from an advanced country set out on their ships to find it.
+Even after an intensive search, they could not find it.
 Actually, it took several thousands of years for them even to realize that the island had been in existence.
 They came to know about it only after they were convinced that they had occupied every island on the ocean.
 As soon as they found the island, they transported all the components of their culture—their religion, commerce, and guns—to that island.
 It became a part of their world.

 The people on the island had been enjoying freedom for thousands of years; they had been enjoying it much better than all the others who had surrendered to the civilized world.
 Therefore, they could not accept slavery that easily.
 Like in other places, rebellions, machine guns and fierce fight took place on that island also.